We are open every Friday 11:30-1:30, and we can take up to 10 patients and their home/family carers.

 Your GP Practice in Nantwich and Rural can refer you to our Specialist, Deb Cartlidge, who can provide expert advice for you when looking after a loved one who requires 24-hour supervision.

 Circle of Friends – a friendship group open to all including those with memory challenges, their loved ones and carers.

 Experience fun and friendship in a relaxed and supportive environment.
 Food and refreshments provided.

 Regents Perk Café, London Road, Nantwich, CW5 6LW.

-Our Volunteer led Thursday Club is a safe place for people with Dementia and their Carers to meet up with other people going through their dementia journey.
-We always have interactive activities planned and plenty of tea, coffee and biscuits!
+Our Volunteer led Thursday Club is a safe place for people with Dementia and their Carers to meet up.
+We always have interactive activities with different themes each week and plenty of tea, coffee and biscuits!!

 Please contact us in advance if you haven’t been before and would like to come along.

 WE MEET ON THURSDAYS AT ST MARY’S CHURCH HALL IN THE MIDDLE OF NANTWICH, 10:30 – 12:30

 Please visit our Facebook page for more information :

 From looking out for the first symptoms of Alzheimer’s, to understanding the challenges of living with someone with vascular dementia, our specialist Admiral Nurses have the knowledge and experience to understand the situation and suggest answers that might be hard to find elsewhere.